THE WORLD CAME together to build 5G. Now the next-generation wireless technology is pulling the world apart.

 5G has inspired new coalitions among nations, including the D-10, a coalition of democratic nations proposed by the UK that would collaborate on technologies like 5G as well as global supply chains.

-Samm Sacks, a cybersecurity policy and China digital economy fellow at New America, notes that the US is increasingly taking a more offensive approach to competition with China in areas such as artificial intelligence, chip development, and 5G, by proposing more investment in chipmaking technology and promoting open communications standards.
+Samm Sacks, a fellow at New America, notes the US is becoming more offensive in its competition with China.
+The focus is on AI, chip development, and 5G.
+This includes proposing increased investment in chipmaking and promoting open communication standards.